 I hope that in the not too distant future there will be a reclassification of these psychedelic substances for psychotherapeutic use.
 Many are relatively non-toxic and only capable of inducing adverse effects if used excessively or in the wrong context, without support.
 Used intelligently, for purposes of insight rather than purely for recreation, they have real therapeutic potential.
 However, they are not for everyone – and that is why they are best taken with a reliable guide or experienced psychotherapist.

 While not toxic in the sense of leading to physical overdose, some users have had breakdowns or done things that have led to their injury or death while under the influence of these drugs.
 The most widely reported effect is the dehydration of people on drugs sold as Ecstasy (which is often not pure MDMA) dancing all night at raves and, in some tragic cases, over hydration.
 Also, ‘street’ drugs are often not pure and, in many cases, it is the impurities that cause adverse effects.
-Frequent use of MDMA also depletes serotonin and could, therefore, exacerbate depression in the long term.
+Frequent use of MDMA also depletes Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. and could, therefore, exacerbate depression in the long term.
 It is thus perhaps more therapeutically useful for resolving trauma-related anxiety and depression.

 A more enlightened form of psychiatry

 I hope we will see an emergence of a more enlightened form of psychiatry along the lines of Stanislav Grof’s vision, which is that the psychiatrist’s job is to enable a person to enter a non-ordinary state of consciousness in a safe, supportive environment and help them integrate the healing and learning that take place.